 Eat This, Not That for Brain Health

 We’re going to dispel some myths today.
-First and foremost, brain health is important to everyone, regardless of age, and here’s the best part, good nutrition can make a big difference.
+First and foremost, brain health is important to everyone regardless of age and, here’s the best part, good nutrition can make a big difference.
 Truly, the more we can support our brain health the better.
 A lot of people hear that and wonder, “How do I even know if my brain is healthy or not?”
 That’s a great question and luckily for us, your body and mood give tons of clues and indications of a well-functioning brain or a brain needing a little extra support.

+Why?
 Your brain is made up of fat!
 Think of all the years that people have been eating low-fat and feeding low-fat foods to their children’s developing brains too.
 Poor quality fats impair blood flow and block energy production within brain cells.
 Yikes.
 Add on top of that all the sugar consumed through cereals, processed foods, fruit juices and carbs and you’ve got a recipe for inflammation, mood swings, focus and other issues.

-What’s amazing is that we first get “brain food” through the DHA in breast milk.
+Let’s go back to the beginning: what’s amazing is that we first get “brain food” through the DHA in breast milk.
 DHA makes up 60 percent of the fat in your brain, making it an important building block for brain cell membranes, reducing brain inflammation, and it may even help to produce new brain cells.
 It’s crucial for the growth and development of the brain and retina.
 Unfortunately, when a child gets started on solid food, his/her parents often don’t know the importance of DHA and as a result, the child’s intake of the healthy fat is dramatically reduced, even though it continues to be important throughout the elementary years, junior high, high school and college.
 In fact, a 2013 study from the journal Nutrients found that healthy children ages seven through nine, who received a supplement of 600mg of DHA per day saw significant improvements in reading and behavior.

-Essential fatty acids are important, think of them like your brain’s fuel.
+Essential fatty acids are important.
+Think of them like your brain’s fuel.
 Here are a few ideas on adding beneficial fats:

 Cod Liver Oil

 You’ve likely been hearing the benefits of coconut oil for quite some time, and it’s all (well mostly) true!
 You can easily incorporate this oil into your diet by cooking with it, throwing some in your coffee or adding a couple tablespoons into your smoothie.
 It tastes delicious and provides your brain extra energy!
-Furthermore, in her book, Alzheimer’s Disease: What if there Was a Cure?
+Furthermore, in her book, Alzheimer’s Disease: What If There Was a Cure?
 Mary T. Newport, a neonatologist, tells the story of how she used coconut oil to significantly improve symptoms and the quality of life for her husband Steve, who was diagnosed with early onset Alzheimer’s disease.
 Coconut oil contains a high concentration of a special type of fat called medium-chain triglyceride (MCT) fatty acids.
 When ingested, MCT fatty acids are converted into ketones by the liver and then sent to the brain to be used for fuel.
 Unlike glucose, ketones do not require insulin to enter the cell, so they are an important fuel for people who have insulin resistance in the brain—like those with Alzheimer’s disease.
 In short, ketones from coconut oil protect the brain by providing much-needed energy for brain cells.